-How Much is Vinyl Flooring?
+How Much is LVT Flooring Installation?

 What is LVT flooring made from?
 LVT flooring is made up of several layers, which goes a long way to ensure it has a long lifespan.
 The layers are a mixture of transparent PVC layers and PVC layers with designs and colours on them.